AI-Native Workflow Orchestration: Agentic Pipelines that Plan, Code, Test, and Ship Software Autonomously

 In the planning phase, orchestration connects product inputs, documentation, and existing codebases with agents that can translate intent into actionable work:

-- Decomposition: the system breaks high-level goals into tasks, dependencies, and milestones, then structures them as executable workflow segments.
+• Decomposition is the next step: the system breaks high-level goals into tasks, dependencies, and milestones, then structures them as executable workflow segments.

 2. Coding: Autonomous Implementation and Refactoring